Christian-Krupa/project-kickstart-assemble/README.md

 - __variables/__ – put your variables in here, e.g. `color`, `typography` etc.

-## Coding Style
+## CSS Coding Style

 (This list is not intended to be exhaustive.)

-- Use lowercase for class names, selectors and HTML elements.
+- Use lowercase for class names.
 - Be consistant with indentation – I'm using tabs instead of spaces.
 - Be consistent in declaration order, cluster related properties (Positioning, Box-Model, Text & Color).
 I'm no fan of an alphabetical order.
 - Be consistant with quotes – I'm using double quotes `""`.